-Multi-agent systems such as multi-robot systems or vehicle platooning rely on wireless communication and perceptual sensing modalities that are known to be vulnerable to stealthy adversarial perturbation and intrusions.
-Such adversaries are deleterious to the system's stability and challenging to detect preemptively.
-In this research, we leverage information redundancy and conformity to the network-level dynamics of the system to design distributed and decentralized frameworks capable of detecting and discarding transmitted adversarial data and non-cooperative agents (robots), allowing for resilient decision-making, information consensus, and cooperation.
+Multi-agent systems, such as multi-robot systems or vehicle platoons, rely on wireless communication and perceptual sensing modalities that are inherently vulnerable to adversarial perturbations in exchanged information.
+These adversaries, which can be stealthy and difficult to detect preemptively, compromise system stability and degrade data availability.
+In this research, we characterize these adversarial vulnerabilities using graph-theoretic and control-theoretic conditions.
+We then leverage information redundancy and conformity to network-level dynamics to design distributed, decentralized frameworks capable of detecting and filtering adversarial data and non-cooperative agents (robots).
+This approach enables resilient decision-making, information consensus, and cooperation of multi-agent system.

 Distributed Detection of Adversarial Attacks for Resilient Cooperation of